-Allocation of resources for pupils with SEN
+Allocation of resources for pupils with SEND

-All pupils with SEND will have access to Element 1 and 2 of a school's budget which equates to £6,000.
+All pupils with SEND will have access to Element 1 and 2 of a school's budget which equates to £10,000 at Slaley First School (2017/17 budget allocation).
 Some pupils with SEND may access additional funding.
 For those with the most complex needs, additional funding (High level needs HLN) is retained by the local authority.
-The Family SENCO will refer individual applications to a multi-agency panel, which is administered by the Local Authority, who will determine whether the level and complexity of need meets the threshold for this funding.
-It would then be the responsibility of the SENCO, senior leadership team and governors to agree how the allocation of resources is used.
+The Family SENCo will refer individual applications to a multi-agency panel, which is administered by the Local Authority, who will determine whether the level and complexity of need meets the threshold for this funding.
+It would then be the responsibility of the SENCo, senior leadership team and governors to agree how the allocation of resources is used.